samhealer/samhealer.github.io/_posts/2021-06-12-stuck-in-a-room.markdown

 For Bo Burnham, as Inside puts it, those two things are one and the same.
 The conceit of Inside is simple: at the beginning of lockdown, Burnham locked himself in a room.
 In this room, he would write, direct, shoot, and edit a new stand up special - his first in 5 years - by himself.

-*The rest of this is quite spoiler heavy for Inside, and Burnham's previous specials Make Hapy and what., so maybe watch it/them first?*
+*The rest of this is quite spoiler heavy for Inside, and Burnham's previous specials Make Happy and what., so maybe watch it/them first?*

 ![bo](/assets/images/bo.jpg)